Short hair don’t care

 “a girl who has gone through with a short cut—and is pleased with the changes in her reception—is damaged in some significant way.
 Short hair is a near-guarantee that a girl will be more abrasive, more masculine, and more deranged”.

-Reading the comments on there is just depressing, because so many commenters just sexualise women and also are so incredibly disgusting to females.
+Reading the comments on there is just frustrating because so many commenters just sexualise women and also are so incredibly disgusting to females.

 It was actually kind of depressing reading the comments because it appears that there are so many men out there who still view women as the weaker sex.